mythril-forge/homebrew-classes/sorcerer/sorcerer-metamagic-initiate.md

 ### Careful Spell
 ***Cost: 1—3 points / creature***

-When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.
+When you cast a spell that forces other creatures to make a Saving Throw, you can protect some of those creatures from the spell's full force.

 To do so, you must spend 1 sorcery point for each creature that you want to protect.
-A chosen creature has advantage on any saving throws directly induced by the spell until the start of your next turn.
+A chosen creature has advantage on any Saving Throws directly induced by the spell until the start of your next turn.

 You can instead spend 3 sorcery points per creature to completely mitigate any of the spell's direct effects against them until the start of your next turn.